Why a move to the cloud makes a whole lot of sense

 With on-premises solutions, updates are often delayed while an IT department waits for the optimal time to take a whole suite of software down, apply fixes and patches, then push those out to each machine.

 Content security is another major factor driving people towards the cloud.
-A reputable cloud-based content services solution will have high-level security built into the platform itself, as well as enterprise-grade security at the data centre level.
+A reputable cloud-based content services solution will have high-level security built into the platform itself, as well as enterprise-grade security at the data center level.

 Not all cloud providers are equal, of course.
 As efficient and easy as it is to have software stored and maintained in the cloud, there is still an expectation that the service is properly administered on the vendor side, and that all applications, files and other content are accessible and available nearly 100% of the time.
 This necessitates working with a vendor that has a good reputation for managing their software in the cloud, and one that provides a very high level of uptime.